Monday, June 19, 2023

 Found objects, what for many would otherwise be scraps, get repurposed and integrated into one of David's masks.
 He does this in surprising and yet cohesive ways.

-To view one of his masks is to realize again that nothing is what is seems, and everything exists on the surface.
+To view one of his masks is to realize again that nothing is what is seems, and each object exists first as we observe them on the surface.
 One can, indeed, judge a book by its cover.
+And one can be altered by explorations below the surface may bring.

 For example, in the mask above, 1 Track Mind, I see Hitler, frankly, though he may not be there.
 Oliver Hardy with a hangover may be there too.
 It's all in my perception of what's been placed in front of me, or what the mask has dredged from memory.